About Breakfast at Tiffany’s & Other Voices, Other Rooms

 About Truman Capote

-Truman Capote was a native of New Orleans, where he was born on September 30, 1924.
-His first novel, Other Voices, Other Rooms, was an international literary success when first published in 1948, and accorded the author a prominent place… More about Truman Capote
+Truman Capote was born in New Orleans on September 30, 1924.
+In 1948 his first novel, Other Voices, Other Rooms, was published to international critical acclaim, assuring Capote a place among the prominent postwar American writers.
+He won the O….
+More about Truman Capote